mccoyp/service-fabric-managed-identity-test/README.md

 ## Environment Requirements

 > **Note:** All Azure resources used in the sample should be in the same region & resource group.
-This includes managed identity, Key Vault, Service Fabric cluster, and storage account.
+This includes a managed identity, Key Vault, Service Fabric cluster, and storage account.

 - This sample assumes that Visual Studio 2019 is being used in a Windows environment.
 - This sample requires access to an Azure subscription and required privileges to create resources